How We’re Spending Our Tax Refund

 I mentioned earlier some ideas for tax refunds that we've used to improve our finances.
 What's our plan for our tax refund this year?

-Paying Down the Mortgage
+Tax Refund Goal #1: Pay Down the Mortgage

 Our main goal this year with the refund is to go ahead, take the first time home buyer's tax credit, and put it towards paying down our mortgage.

 Why Pay the Mortgage Down?

 By paying our mortgage earlier than the 30 years scheduled, we're going to save tens of thousands of dollars in interest.

 We're hoping to eventually improve our monthly cash flow by eliminating our mortgage earlier than scheduled.

 How to Accelerate Mortgage Payoff

 It's not too difficult to pay extra on your mortgage, just check with your lender to see what's the best method.